Drblessing/notes/docs/web-development/web-development-template.md

 - Wagmi: A React Hooks library for Ethereum that provides a set of hooks for interacting with Ethereum and other EVM-compatible blockchains.
 - RainbowKit: A React component library for building Ethereum wallets and dapps.
 - TanStack Query: A powerful data-fetching library for React that provides hooks for fetching, caching, and synchronizing data in your application.
-- Jest: A JavaScript testing framework that works with projects using Babel, TypeScript, Node.js, React, Angular, Vue.js, and more.

 ## Appendix